WayneAK605/ProofOfConcept/Scopt4/README.md

-## Scopt 4.0 POC
+# Scopt 4.0 POC

+##Overview
+This Scopt 4.0 POC is to demonstrate the way to overcome a situation where a ETL has subprojects.
+Each subproject has its own set of parameters.  <br>
+An good example that I want to demonstrate here is,
+1. the `CrosswalkPath` is required for **place** file, but it is not a valid parameter for **Visit**.
+2. The `HouseholdOutputPath` is required for ***visit*** file, but it is not a valid parameter for ***place***

 ###Test Parameters
-You can but the following into Intellij's application argument.
+You can but the following into Intellij's Program Argument.

-*Note: File = place would be success - It will print "place".*
+place
 ```
 "--File"
-"visit"
+"place"
 "--DeltaBasePath"
 "/src/Delta/"
 "--InputBasePath"